Skip to Site Header Skip to Main Content Skip to Footer

 With the potential dangers associated with electric blankets, the question becomes, “are electric blankets our only option?”
 Fortunately, we are not without alternatives to a heating pad or heated blankets.
 If you have

-If you are concerned about the safety of using an electric blanket, there are quite a few options and even safer alternatives to help keep you warm.
+If you are concerned about the various safety concerns of using an electric blanket, there are quite a few options and even safer alternatives to help keep you warm.

 Throw Blankets